 Also, Samantha introduced me to some new-to-me brands.
 I was most excited about the Jen7 jeans from 7 For All Mankind.
 Of course, after I saw them in my Allume Look Book, I started seeing them mentioned everywhere.

 This last “con” has nothing to do with the awesome shopping stylists services that Allume offers but rather about its name and web domain.
-Allume should really change its name.
+If those writing Allume reviews like me are being honest, then they would say, hey, Allume, you should really change your name.

 I would strongly suggest to those in the C suites at Allume, rebrand now to a name that at least three other companies do not already use in the public domain.

 So how does Allume compare with other online styling companies like Stitch Fix?
 Well, I’ve decided to include this section on Allume vs Stitch Fix.

 Both companies will apply the $20 styling fee to anything you purchase

 Communicating with stylist Allume vs Stitch Fix

 Allume: You have a text appointment with your stylist.
 Then, the stylist sends you a link to your “look book” of clothing from which you can shop

 Stitch Fix: You can leave a note for your stylist on the Stitch Fix website or via the app.
 But you don’t have any idea of what’s coming your way as far as clothing goes until the package ships.
 Then you can see a preview in the app.